Oil & Gas Helium Analysis

 What if a well only has helium-4 data?

 That is common.
 He-4 concentration does not tell the full isotope story, so He-3/He-4 testing can be a logical next step when helium economics matter.
+See our helium isotope analysis page for the technical detail.

-Next Step
+Next step

-If your well has helium or unexplained noble gas value, ask BSI about He-3/He-4 testing before assuming the isotope fraction is negligible.
+If your well has helium or unexplained noble-gas value, ask BSI about He-3/He-4 testing before assuming the isotope fraction is negligible.